 Organisations in HDX can be legal entities, such as WFP, or informal groups, such as the Shelter Cluster or Information Management Working Group for a specific country.
 Data can only be shared on HDX through an organisation.
 The HDX team verifies all organisations to ensure they are trusted and have relevant data to share with the HDX user community.

-You can request an organisation through the ‘Add Data’ button.
+You only need to create an organisation if you plan to share humanitarian data on HDX.
+Once you register on HDX, follow the prompt or request an organisation through the ‘Add Data’ button.
 We ask you to submit the following information: an organisation name, description and link to an organisation-related website (optional).
 We review this information and then either accept the request or ask for more information, such as a sample dataset.
 Approved organisations will remain inactive and not displayed under ‘Organisations’ page until at least one dataset has been shared through HDX.

-Registered users have an option to join an organisation during signup.
-You can also request membership through the organisation’s page.
-Please keep in mind that you need to work for the organisation in order to click on the ‘Request Membership’ button and a request will be sent to the organisation’s administrator(s).
+You only need to request organisation membership if you plan to share humanitarian data on behalf of your organisation.
+Once you register on HDX, follow the prompt to request organisation membership.
+You can also request membership through the organisation’s page while logged in.
+Please keep in mind that you need to work for the organisation in order to send a request to the organisation’s administrator(s).
 The requestor can not specify the role (i.e., admin, editor or member).
 Instead, the person receiving the request assigns the role.
 If you do not see this option displayed on organisation page, the organisation is a closed group and is not accepting new members.

 Organisation membership includes three roles: